huangxin77/firework_sdk_official/README.md

    	</style>

-6. app:titlePosition={alignBottom:below}: When attribute showTitle is set to true, then app:titlePosition="alignBottom" will align the bottom of TextView displaying title to the bottom of the thumbnail and app:titlePosition="below" will align the top of the TextView displaying title to the bottom of the thumbnail.
+g. app:titlePosition - {alignBottom:below}: When attribute showTitle is set to true, then app:titlePosition="alignBottom" will align the bottom of TextView displaying title to the bottom of the thumbnail and app:titlePosition="below" will align the top of the TextView displaying title to the bottom of the thumbnail.

-6. imageStyle: An optional attribute that can be used to define corner radius of the image.
+h. imageStyle - An optional attribute that can be used to define corner radius of the image.
 At present, only radius is supported.

 ```app:imageStyle="@style/ThumbnailStyle"```